- The Fantastic Team

 Oven cleaning is time-consuming and you probably don’t do it very often.
 Rest assured you’re not alone.
 This is probably the most overlooked cooking appliance, not only because it takes a long time to clean but the job can be frustrating and challenging.

-When it comes to cleaning it, you need to be careful what you’re using.
-There are tons of products that you can buy from the store.
-But most of them contain caustic or corrosive ingredients.
-Sure, they are made to clean your dirty oven from all of the grime and built-up food that has been cooking inside, however, caustic products can corrode materials and human tissue.
+When it comes to cleaning it, you need to be careful about what you’re using.
+Most store-bought products contain caustic or corrosive ingredients.
+Sure, they are made to clean your dirty oven from all of the grime and built-up food, however, caustic products can corrode materials and human tissue.
 This can lead to potential burns, scarring, and permanent bodily damage.

 - 1 cup baking soda